What is Rate Limiting?

 Rate Limiting Types

-There are two types of limits used in the API infrastructure.
-The first type of limit is enforced on a per API key basis and is called a user rate limit.
-User rate limits are enforced per region.
-Every call made to any Riot Games API endpoint in a given region counts against the user rate limit for that key in that region, except where noted on the API Reference page.
-For example, calls to the static data API do not count against the user rate limit.
+The first type of limit is enforced on a per API key basis and is called an app rate limit.
+App rate limits are enforced per region.
+Every call made to any Riot Games API endpoint in a given region counts against the app rate limit for that key in that region, except where noted on the API Reference page.
+For example, calls to the static data API do not count against the app rate limit.
 If you have not already done so, please visit the API Keys page for more information.

-These two limits enforced by the API infrastructure are not the only gateways to the data provided.
-Some of the underlying services that back certain endpoints may also implement their own rate limits, independently of the API infrastructure.
+These limits enforced by the API infrastructure are not the only gateways to the data provided.
+Some of the underlying services for certain endpoints may also implement their own rate limits, independently of the API infrastructure.
+In these cases, you will get a 429 error response, but there will be no X-Rate-Limit-Type header included in the response.
+Only when the rate limiting is enforced by the API edge infrastructure will this header be included.

 HTTP Headers and Response Codes